 Specification: AQA (Physics A)

+You might be fascinated by the universe or you might want to understand the ideas that power modern technology and engineering.
+If you enjoy solving problems and learning how to apply abstract ideas to a wide range of situations, physics has a lot to offer you.
 And with new discoveries being made on a regular basis, doesn’t it sound appealing to be studying a subject that is constantly challenging our views of how our universe functions and our place within it?

-A level physics is now a 2 year, linear course, where you will be assessed on all material at the end of year 13.
+A level Physics is now a 2 year, linear course, where you will be assessed on all material at the end of Year 13.

 Students will be required to purchase a book, costing £40, to support the course.
-There will be other suggested reading, on an individual basis.
+There will be other suggested reading on an individual basis.